1/6/20 By DAN ULLOA

 In 2019, farmers grew 500,000 acres of hemp versus only 112,000 acres in 2018.

 Previously, New Jersey had an industrial hemp program that restricted its cultivation solely for the purpose of research under the 2014 Farm Bill.
 New Jersey’s hemp farming did not expand much in 2019 and thus remains quite small compared to other states that jumped on the hemp bandwagon.
+As this type of farming expands, so does the equipment needed, this includes looking to neighboring states for these resources, for example, metal buildings Delaware companies may be needed to help house the growth and other plants.

 Because hemp is such a nascent industry, there is an insufficient amount of hemp processing facilities in the United States to turn raw hemp into valued products.
 This might become a serious issue if farmers grow hemp they can’t sell.